This page contains FAQ that are generic to 100ms platform.

-Yes, this is possible with Teams & workspaces on the100ms dashboard - create multiple workspaces and use the App access key and App secret from each of these workspaces to create different app tokens or management tokens based on your requirements.
+Yes, this is possible with Teams & workspaces on the100ms dashboard - create multiple workspaces and use the App access key and App secret from each of these workspaces to create different auth tokens or management tokens based on your requirements.
 For more information, please check this blog and also check your 100ms dashboard to see how this works.

-You can set up a token generation service on your end to create app tokens and block users that are trying to join without a token that's generated from your service.
+You can set up a token generation service on your end to create auth tokens and block users that are trying to join without a token that's generated from your service.
 Please check authentication and tokens guide for more information.

-You can update the code to point to your own token service (relevant code in the sample - see getToken(...)), your token endpoint can follow a similar interface: for a given room_id and role name, return the app token JWT.
+You can update the code to point to your own token service (relevant code in the sample - see getToken(...)), your token endpoint can follow a similar interface: for a given room_id and role name, return the auth token JWT.